 Differences in applicable hotel markets segments exist.
 In the table below we have created an example indicating what each of the main hotel types could expect in terms of business.
 Note that this is just a general example and that variation in the hotel industry is great, meaning any hotel can have other market segments making up part of their business mix.

-Jump to the next chapter to discover how to know which parts of your business can be yielded through revenue management.
+Jump to the next chapter to discover how to know which parts of your business can be yielded through hotel revenue management consulting.